 - Muscle weakness

 Because herniated disc symptoms vary from person to person, they can mimic other types of neck and back injuries.
-Seek medical attention immediately if you begin experiencing pain after an accident.
+If you begin experiencing pain after an accident, seek medical attention immediately as back and neck injuries can worsen over time.

 Diagnosis of a Herniated Disc